Jamaica

-Jamaica is an upper-middle income country with an economy heavily dependent on tourism; it has an average of 4.3 million tourists a year.
-Jamaica performs favourably in measurements of press freedom and democratic governance.
-Politically it is a Commonwealth realm, with Charles III as its king.
-His appointed representative in the country is the Governor-General of Jamaica, an office held by Patrick Allen since 2009.
+Jamaica is a parliamentary constitutional monarchy, with power vested in the bicameral Parliament of Jamaica, consisting of an appointed Senate and a directly elected House of Representatives.
 Andrew Holness has served as Prime Minister of Jamaica since March 2016.
-Jamaica is a parliamentary constitutional monarchy with legislative power vested in the bicameral Parliament of Jamaica, consisting of an appointed Senate and a directly elected House of Representatives.
+Jamaica is a Commonwealth realm, with Charles III as its king; the appointed representative of the Crown is the Governor-General of Jamaica, the office having been held by Patrick Allen since 2009.
+Because of a high rate of emigration for work since the 1960s, there is a large Jamaican diaspora, particularly in Canada, the United Kingdom, and the United States.
+Most Jamaicans are of Sub-Saharan African ancestry, with significant European, East Asian (primarily Chinese), Indian, Lebanese, and mixed-race minorities.

+Jamaica is an upper-middle-income country with an economy heavily dependent on tourism; it has an average of 4.3 million tourists a year.
+The country has a global influence that belies its small size; it was the birthplace of the Rastafari religion and reggae music (and such associated genres as dub, ska, and dancehall); and it is internationally prominent in sports, including cricket, sprinting, and athletics.
+Jamaica has sometimes been considered the world's least populous cultural superpower.

 Etymology

 The indigenous people, the Taíno, called the island Xaymaca in their language, meaning the "Land of Wood and Water" or the "Land of Springs".
-Yamaye has been suggested as an early Taino name for the island as recorded by Christopher Columbus.
+Yamaye has been suggested as an early Taíno name for the island as recorded by Christopher Columbus.

-Colloquially, Jamaicans refer to their home island as the "Rock".
-Slang names such as "Jamrock", "Jamdown" ("Jamdung" in Jamaican Patois), or briefly "Ja", have derived from this.
+Jamaicans often refer to their home island as "yaad" – the Jamaican Patois word for yard, meaning home.
+Other colloquial names such as "Jamrock", "Jamdown" ("Jamdung" in Jamaican Patois), or briefly "Ja" are also widely used.

 History

 Prehistory

-Humans have inhabited Jamaica from as early as 4000–1000 BC.
-Little is known of these early peoples.
-Another group, known as the "Redware people" after their pottery, arrived circa 600 AD, followed by the Taíno circa 800 AD, who most likely came from South America.
+There is no archaeological evidence of any human presence on Jamaica until about 500.
+A group known as the "Redware people" after their pottery arrived circa 600, followed by the Taíno circa 800, who most likely came from South America.
 They practised an agrarian and fishing economy, and at their height are thought to have numbered some 60,000 people, grouped into around 200 villages headed by caciques (chiefs).
 The south coast of Jamaica was the most populated, especially around the area now known as Old Harbour.

 Though often thought to have become extinct following contact with Europeans, the Taíno in fact still inhabited Jamaica when the English took control of the island in 1655.
 Some fled into interior regions, merging with African Maroon communities.
 The Jamaican National Heritage Trust is attempting to locate and document any remaining evidence of the Taíno.